sidelsky/inchbald.dev/public/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.21 =
+* Fix simplified initial `a2a_config` JS so overlays are not enabled by default

+= 1.7.20 =
+* Show the optional sharing header for WooCommerce standard share buttons placement
+* Harden the "Show sharing buttons" checkbox so it works when other plugins conflict
+* Escape attributes in admin (thanks Ricardo Sanchez)
+* Simplify initial `a2a_config` JS

 = 1.7.19 =
 * Resolve issue in admin with [out-of-date PHP versions](https://secure.php.net/eol.php) below PHP 5.5